-Sales return reserves, deferred revenue for unredeemed gift cards, and the rewards earned by cardholders as part of the REI co-branded member reward program are reflected within customer-related obligations.
+Sales return reserves and deferred revenue for unredeemed gift cards are reflected within customer-related obligations.
+In 2022, the Company entered into a new REI cobrand credit card program agreement and the liability for rewards earned by cardholders has transferred to the issuing bank.
+In 2021, rewards earned by cardholders as part of the REI cobranded member reward program are reflected within customer-related obligations.